swisstopo/swissgeol-ocr/README.md

 > The API and Script require different configurations.
 > Please ensure that you are using the correct environment variables depending on what you want to execute.

+When setting the environment variable `INPUT_DEBUG_PAGE` to a particular page number, the pipeline will only process that page, and additional create a version of the page with only the OCR layer (with visible text).

 ### Script Configuration

 AWS credentials can be provided using